insidewhy/catfriend/README.markdown

-# catfriend
+# Catfriend

 catfriend is python script that checks your e-mail and creates desktop notifications using dbus.
+This means it can create notifications on KDE, Gnome, Awesome and all other window managers that support the notification specification.

+# Features
+* Updates an account's notification if it has not been closed rather than creating duplicate notifications.
+* Supports IMAP accounts with or without SSL.

-## installation
+## Installation
     $ git clone git://github.com/tuxjay/catfriend.git
     $ cp catfriend/catfriend.sample.config ~/.config/catfriend
     $ ./catfriend/catfriend.py

-## configuration
+## Configuration
 The configuration file lives at ~/.config/catfriend.
 Here is a sample:
     sources = [
         {